nagix/mini-tokyo-3d/USER_GUIDE-en.md

 Click or tap the “+” or “−” icon button to zoom in or out the map.
 You can also zoom in or out by rotating the mouse wheel or pinching in or out of the screen.

-You can also zoom in or out the map by pressing the “=” or “−” key on the keyboard.
-You can also zoom in the map with a double click of the mouse or double tap on the screen.
+You can zoom in or out the map by pressing the “=” or “−” key on the keyboard.
+You can also zoom in the map by double-clicking with the mouse or triple-tapping, or zoom out by double-clicking while holding down the Shift key on the keyboard or two-finger tapping.

 A box zoom can be used by dragging the mouse while holding down the Shift key on the keyboard and selecting a rectangle on the screen.